There are many fun things to do in New Jersey in the summer!

 If sticking closer to New York City is on your agenda, head to Liberty State Park in Jersey City.
 Not only will you experience dynamite views of Lower Manhattan, Ellis Island, and the Statue of Liberty, but you’ll have a terrific place to picnic, bike or jog.

-New Jersey is for lovers.
+Take a New Jersey is for lovers trip.

 Looking for a more romantic getaway?
 Dine on the terrace at Liberty House one evening.
 It’s a restaurant with water on three sides, a 10-foot raw bar, and a sushi station.
 Opt for seasonal eats along with craft cocktails all while gazing at the NYC skyline.
 Hungry yet?

-NJ state parks.
+Visit New Jersey state parks.

 For the true outdoorsman, camping in the state parks shouldn’t be missed.
 Grab a buddy one Saturday and head to Wharton State Forest in Hammonton, or Worthington State Forest in Warren County.
-Both parks offer camping, hiking, canoeing, and other adventure-filled activities for nature lovers of all ages.
+Both parks feature camping, hiking, canoeing, and other adventure-filled activities for nature lovers of all ages.

 When it comes to the coastline, most New Yorkers gravitate toward the North Jersey shore.
 Towns such as Spring Lake, Long Branch, and Point Pleasant are a short drive and draw many New York City beach lovers.
 I, however, am fairly biased when it comes to Jersey beaches and prefer South Jersey.
 I spent childhood summers in kitschy North Wildwood known in the past for its doo-wop motels.
-In my twenties, I couldn’t get enough of Sea Isle City, Stone Harbor, and Avalon, a string of small shore towns known for their beautiful beaches, and each boasting its own distinct personality.
+In my twenties, I couldn’t get enough of Sea Isle City, Stone Harbor, and Avalon, a string of small shore towns known for their beautiful beaches, and each offering its own distinct personality.

 If you opt for the Wildwoods (I recommend Wildwood Crest or North Wildwood), you’ll also have the boardwalk and amusements, such as skee-ball, which can be fun for any age.
 Beaches are free and clean, but crowded during the height of the season.
 I like to think of Wildwood beaches as a slice of Coney Island in South Jersey.
 You’ll see a little bit of everyone and everything on the sand, making a trip to the Wildwoods right up the New Yorker’s alley.